Why investing in Digital Operations is a ‘win-win’ scenario for banks

 Retention & Growth

-Financial Services firms need a digital customer on-boarding solution that works for both the institution and the customer.
+Financial Services firms including credit unions, mutual banks, community banks and traditional retail banks need a digital customer on-boarding solution that works for both the institution and the customer.
 Using Which50, a customer’s experience can be digitised at every stage of their journey, including that all-important on-boarding phase.
 For banks, this means happy new customers and reduced churn, as well as lower operational costs and increased efficiency.

 eBilling is essential in an increasingly digital and environmentally-aware world as most customers no longer want to get bills or statements in the post.
 And when it comes to payments, they expect to pay quickly and easily through digital channels.
-Which50 can help you fully digitise these twin processes – with ease.
+Which50 can help banks and credit unions to digitise these twin processes – with ease.

 Leveraging the flexible automation capabilities of Which50, banks can set up self-service collections journeys that enable them to engage sensitively and effectively with their customers to encourage payment where possible.
 This will increase the chances of payment by giving the customer a better digital experience while also enhancing internal operations.